MatthBogaert/BenchmarkingEnsemblesInCCP/README.md

 ## References

-Delaere Lex, Bogaert Matthias.
+Bogaert Matthias, Delaere Lex.
 "Ensemble Methods in Customer Churn Prediction: a Comparative Analysis of the State-of-the-art".
 Under review.